Join the Tracking Team!

 search for tracks and sign of wildlife in the Mt.
 Hood snow!

-Everyone is welcome to apply, no experience is necessary!
-However, you must meet the following qualifications:
+PARTICIPANT QUALIFICATIONSTracking Volunteer Qualifications: Everyone is welcome to join, however, you must meet the following qualifications:

 *Children under 18 years of age are welcome as long as they can meet the physical requirements and are accompanied by a Parent/Guardian. |

-Items marked with an *asterisk can be requested from Cascadia Wild.
+Items marked with an *asterisk can be borrowed from Cascadia Wild.
 Equipment is reserved on a first-come basis and is subject to availability.
+Not sure what personal gear to bring?
+See our packing list for some recommendations!

 |